Thairath Online

 ภาพจาก iStock

-Facing hundreds of emails or a mountain of tasks can spike your stress.
-It’s recommended to write a to-do list for your first day back before your holiday ends, so you can see the big picture and start with the easiest tasks first.
+Facing hundreds of emails or a mountain of work can spike stress levels.
+It's recommended to write a to-do list for your first day back before your holiday ends, so you can see the overall picture and start with the easiest tasks first.

-3. Take care of your body with nutritious food and enough sleep
+3. Take care of your body with good food and enough sleep

-During holidays, you might eat heavily and sleep late.
-Returning to healthy meals, drinking plenty of water, and going to bed early will help rebalance brain chemistry and energy levels, reducing irritability from accumulated fatigue.
+During vacations, we might eat heavily and stay up late.
+Returning to a routine of nutritious meals, drinking plenty of water, and going to bed early helps balance brain chemistry and energy levels, reducing irritability from accumulated fatigue.

-Instead of feeling sad that your trip is over, try organizing photos into an album, writing down memorable stories, or placing small souvenirs on your desk to remind yourself that working is the path to your next joyful journey.
+Instead of feeling sad that the trip is over, try organizing photos into an album, writing down memorable stories, or placing small souvenirs on your desk to remind you that work is the path to your next joyful journey.

 5. Start planning your next trip

-Research shows that "anticipating holidays" can bring more happiness than the holidays themselves.
-Looking for your next destination or planning fun weekend activities gives you goals and motivation to live more fully.
+Research shows that "anticipating a holiday" brings more happiness than the holiday itself.
+Looking for your next travel destination or planning fun weekend activities can give you goals and motivation for life.

-Vacation Blues is a natural experience that can happen to anyone.
-The key is to allow yourself to "feel sad" and "adjust" without pressuring yourself to be 100% productive on your first day back.
-By taking time to reset your mind and care for your body, your usual brightness and full work energy will return.
+Vacation Blues is a common experience for everyone.
+The important thing is to allow yourself to "feel sad" and "adjust."
+Don't pressure yourself to be 100% productive on your first day back.
+By taking time to reset and care for your body, your usual brightness and full work energy will return.